Braid group action and root vectors for the $q$-Onsager algebra: Commutation relations

 Replacing $n$ by $n-1$, we know in particular that

 In view of our assumption $n\ge 3$ we can use Lemma \ref{lem:Fn} to obtain

 Replacing the above expression in \eqref{eq:B0Bn} and simplifying, we obtain the recursive formula

-The three commutators on the right hand side of the above equation are known by induction hypothesis.
-One finds

-Inserting the three commutators above into \eqref{eq:Bn+1prefin} one obtains an equation which simplifies to Equation \eqref{eq:B0Bnd} for $m=n$. \end{proof} As a consequence of Lemma \ref{lem:B1Bndelta} we can now describe the commutator of $B_{m\delta}$ with any real root vector. \begin{prop} Let $n\in {\mathbb N}$ and assume that $[B_\delta,B_{k\delta}]=0$ for all $k<n$.
-Then for all $m\in \N$, $p\in \N_0$ with $m\le n$ and $p\le m-1$ the following relations hold:
+Now we obtain \eqref{eq:Bn+1prefin} by application of $(T_0\Phi)^{-1}$. \end{proof} With the preparation provided by Lemma \ref{lem:B1Bndelta} we are now in a position to determine the commutator between real and imaginary root vectors. \begin{prop} Let $n\in {\mathbb N}$ and assume that $[B_\delta,B_{k\delta}]=0$ for all $k<n$.
+Then for all $m\in \N$ with $m\le n$ and all $r\in \Z $ the following relation holds: